Creating a Validation Study

 The project's shared savings plan allowed the team to maintain their original lump sum profit as the estimated cost of the project was driven down as well as share in the realized savings.
 This effectively works to increase the margins of all risk-reward partners by keeping the lump sum profit on a smaller amount of delivered work as well as increasing the amount of the lump sum profit with the shared savings.

-Cluster Groups: a group of companies with related scope grouped together based on their budgets and tasked to drive down overall cost while maintaining scope.
+A group of companies with related scope grouped together based on their budgets and tasked to drive down overall cost while maintaining scope.

 Cluster groups are encouraged to consider tradeoffs of scope between firms and finding innovative ways of delivering the work to increase the overall value.